 Interns will be expected to develop facility in working with educators and others involved with children, and helping families to access community resources relevant to treatment needs.
 They will become familiar with child psychopharmacology practices and gain experience in coordinating treatment with psychiatrists and other physicians.

-Child Integrative Therapy Minor Rotation Competencies:
+Child Integrative Therapy Minor Rotation Goals: